dustinrue/ControlPlane/README.markdown

 	Hotfix branches are very much like release branches in that they are also meant to prepare for a new production release, albeit unplanned.

+# Dependencies

+## Server

+Web server supporting PHP 5.0+ and MySQL.

+## Mac OS X

+Requires Max OS X 10.5+

+## iOS

+Requires iOS 3.0+

+## ARC Support

+If you are including QuincyKit in a project with Automatic Reference Counting (ARC) enabled, you will need to set the `-fno-objc-arc` compiler flag on all of the QuincyKit source files.
+To do this in Xcode, go to your active target and select the "Build Phases" tab.
+In the "Compiler Flags" column, set `-fno-objc-arc` for each of the QuincyKit source files.

 # ACKNOWLEDGMENTS

 **The following 3rd party open source libraries have been used:**